Aftercare and living rules after a facelift

 The first days after your facelift

 After surgery, you can usually go home the same day.
 We check that everything is fine with you and after our plastic surgeon’s approval, you may go home.
-In order to obtain the most MOOI result and speed up your recovery, we recommend the following: (Unless expressly stated otherwise by the plastic surgeon)
+In order to obtain the most MOOI result and speed up your recovery, we recommend the following: (Unless expressly stated otherwise by the plastic surgeon).

 WHAT HAVE I GOTTEN MYSELF INTO?

-DO: EAT SOFT FOODS
+DO: EAT GROUND FOOD

 DON’T: DRIVE YOURSELF HOME

 One thing you should not do immediately after surgery is get behind the wheel yourself.
 So make sure there is someone with you who can drive you home safely.
-In addition, your face is wrapped with bandages and you must take it easy for the first few days.
+In addition, your face is wrapped with bandages and must take it easy for the first few days.

 DO: REST A LOT